humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 })
 ```

 Wow, that's working beautifully!
-I guess we're done - and in only 3 beautiful lines.
+I guess we're done - and in only 3 elegant lines.

 ---